zentechapps4200/InvoiceMaker-/terms.md

 The App offers a free tier and a paid "Pro" tier with the following options:

 - **Monthly subscription** — auto-renewing every 1 month.
 - **Annual subscription** — auto-renewing every 12 months.
-- **Lifetime** — a single one-time purchase that grants Pro access for the lifetime of the App.
+- **Lifetime** — a single one-time purchase

+Purchasing through any of these options provides access to all current Pro features of the app.

 Prices are displayed in your local currency at purchase time and are set in each app store dashboard.
 Your subscription will automatically renew at the end of each billing period at the then-current price unless you cancel at least 24 hours before the period ends.